(1).png)

 Best Apps for Desktop/Web

-- Google Docs Voice Typing – Free in Google Docs
+- Google Docs Voice Typing – Free inside Google Docs.

 How to Use Speech to Text in Notion